bestSWPteam/RentAssistantApplication/docs/knowledge-base.md

 ### 🔹 One-liner Description

-A cross-platform app to rent personal assistants via Telegram or Android — fast, simple, and secure.
+> A smart task assistant that helps users create, manage, and delegate tasks to virtual assistants via Telegram bot or Android App.

 ---